microsoft/BuildTourHack/stories/3/312_Camera.md

             intent.PutExtra(MediaStore.ExtraOutput, Android.Net.Uri.FromFile(file));
             StartActivityForResult(intent, 0);
         }
         ```

+        Add these namespaces:

+        ```csharp
+        using Java.IO;
+        using Android.Content;
+        using Android.Provider;
+        ```

-    * Next, override the OnActivityResult method to respond when the intent has completed and the image has been captured.
+    * Next, in the same file, override the OnActivityResult method to respond when the intent has completed and the image has been captured.
 In addition create a new event as part of the MainActivity so we can subscribe later to be notified when the image has been captured.

         ```csharp
         public event EventHandler<File> ImageCaptured;